-If you are of Sephardic descent and you are keen to apply for Spanish nationality, then you don’t have that much time left to meet the language test requirement – the DELE A2 exam.
-That said, there definitely still remains sufficient time to achieve this, even for beginners.
+If you are of Sephardic descent and you are keen to apply for Spanish nationality, then there’s great news – a new concession by the Spanish authorities means that you can do the DELE A2 exam up to the session of 4 October 2019 and still have your results accepted.
+There definitely still remains sufficient time to prepare to pass, even for beginners.

-The Spanish law of 2015 allows applicants a limited window to comply with its requirements.
+The Spanish “right of return” law of 2015 allows applicants of Sephardic descent a limited window to apply for expedited Spanish nationality.
 The deadline has already been extended once (and the law only allows for that one extension).
-It expires on 1 October 2019.
+It expires on 30 September 2019.
 It is theoretically possible that it may be extended again, but this would likely require amendments to the original law, not just a simple administrative act (as with the first extension).
-A complicating factor may be that the Muslim world is questioning the fact that, whilst in 1492 Jews and Moors were expelled from Spain, only descendants of those Sephardic Jews are currently being invited back in.
+Reality is that the somewhat inconclusive recent Spanish general election has left the Cortes (national assembly) with other pressing priorities.
+Another complicating factor may be that the Muslim world is questioning the fact that, whilst in 1492 Jews and Moors were expelled from Spain, only descendants of those Sephardic Jews are currently being invited back in.

 One of the main requirements under the return law, is that applicants must show proof of having mastered basic Spanish.
 This is tested by means of the DELE A2 exam.
 The A2 is the second lowest level of Spanish in a system that goes up to C2.
 A2 is really “survival Spanish”, with elementary grammar and its vocabulary focused on the candidate’s immediate needs and for describing his/her close living environment.
 The DELE exams are offered world-wide, on a limited number of days per year.
 The dates for 2019 are shown below.

 Please remember that registration for the exams close about four weeks prior to the exam date.
-For the February exam, you have until the 9th of January 2019 to register.
-Please make sure that the exam center that you aim to choose, will definitely be presenting the A2 on 8 February 2019.
-Not all centers present all of the exams offered in a given year.
+As of time of writing this blog post (June 2019) there are two DELE A2 exam sessions remaining for which one can still register.
+For the 13 September 2019 exam session, the closing date for registrations is 24 July 2019.
+For the 4 October 2019 exam, you have until the 21st of August 2019 to register.
+Please make sure that the exam center that you aim to choose, will definitely be presenting the A2 on these dates.
+Not all centers choose to present all of the DELE exams offered by the Instituto Cervantes in any given year.
 Also be sure to ask whether the particular center must first meet a quota of candidates before Madrid will send them examiners (for the oral; not all centers have locally-based qualified oral examiners always to hand).
 Students have had the unfortunate experience of registering at such centers, and then receiving an e-mail from them on the last day of registration saying: “sorry, we didn’t meet the quota so we won’t be offering your level after all”.
 This then leaves the student in the impossible situation that it is then too late to search for another center.

 The regional head office of the Instituto Cervantes for North and Central America is located in Albuquerque, New Mexico (they are also an exam center).
 If in doubt, don’t hesitate to contact them: https://albuquerque.cervantes.es/en/default.shtm